Enter the Bett Awards 201918 Jun 2018

-Celebrating creativity and innovation – Bett Awards now open for entries
+Celebrating creativity and innovation – Bett Awards have now closed for entries

 The Bett Awards are a celebration of the inspiring creativity and innovation that can be found throughout technology for education, rewarding the most outstanding edtech suppliers in the industry.
 To enter, you must show how you’ve excelled in ICT provision and support, whether for nurseries, schools, colleges or special schools with a clear focus on what works in the classroom.

 “It was a fantastic honour to win the Bett award this year.
 The Bett awards are the Oscars of education and the who's who is here.
 It's really humbling that a small company like us can be recognised at the industry event of the year!”
 Team Satchel.

 This year we’re launching two new categories; Collaboration with a School and, for the first time, welcoming entries direct from educators and learners, the Impact Award which recognises edtech efficacy.